 There’s A Worm In Everything, Managing Expectations And Preparing For Marriage

-As your father I want you to live as happy of lives as you can possibly live.
+As your father I want for you to live as happy of a life as you possibly can.
 But I am a realist, and I desire that you be a realist also.
-So I pray that you would thoroughly understand that you live in a fallen world, and that you bring your own fallen nature to bear on that world also.
-I pray that you learn to manage disappointments and even to flourish as a husband and a wife in spite of them, and perhaps I might even dare to say, because of them.
+So I pray that you would thoroughly understand that you live in a fallen world and that you bring your own fallen nature to bear on that world.
+I pray that you would learn to manage disappointments and even learn to flourish as a husband and a wife in spite of them, or maybe even because of them.
 I pray that you would be godly, raise godly children, and would love God with all you can muster, all the days of your life.